JGL/CCIDiploma-AutumnWinter2020/README.md

 - Hour 1: **Explore/engage 12** - discuss the previous week's lecture, meditate, reflect, explain.
 - Hour 2: **Experiment/play 12** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
-- Hour 3: **Watch/listen 13** - absorb a pre-recorded lecture from me on TBC.
+- Hour 3: **Watch/listen 13** - use the course Moodle to absorb a pre-recorded [lecture from me on TBC](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_13.html).

 Further sessions are TBC, depending on multiple choice test and practical exam timings, and other unit's assessment timings.